When is the Best Time to Sell My Business?

 Asset liquidation-based valuation

 This valuation method is based on how much money the business owner would receive if all tangible assets were sold immediately on the open market.
-This method is useful for business on the verge of failing, but it is less effective for businesses that want to continue operating, since it does not consider intangible assets.
+This method is useful for businesses on the verge of failing, but it is less effective for businesses that want to continue operating, since it does not consider intangible assets.

 Entry or start-up costs